 The majority of Americans who retire have to scale back their expenses.
 To live within their means, they need to live a more modest lifestyle.
 Unfortunately, many baby boomers don’t get it.
 They think they’ll be able to live the same life style after retirement without adequate savings, pensions or 401Ks to support them.
 Cheryl Garet, of the Garet Planning Network, stated “most families have to make an adjustment from their working life to their retirement years.”
 Advertisements that show happy, relaxed couples strolling on the beach in a retirement community are unfortunately not the norm.

-The Law Offices of Schlissel DeCorpo has been assisting senior Americans regarding wills and trusts issues for more than thirty years.
+The Law Offices of Schlissel DeCorpo has been assisting senior Americans regarding wills and trusts issues for more than 45 years.
 We draft wills and trusts.
 We probate wills.
 We litigate will contests.
 We draft special needs trusts for special needs children.
 Elliot S. Schlissel is a member of The National Academy of Elder Law Attorneys.
 He handles elder care planning related to Medicare, Medicaid and nursing home issues.